-I was asked by Hebrew National to come up with an interesting way to serve hotdogs at our party.
+I was asked by Hebrew National to come up with an interesting way to serve hot dogs at our party.
 Since my husband loves spicy, I decided to try my hand at homemade kimchi relish.
-We love kimchi at our house!
-For those of you who don't know, kimchi is a Korean fermented side dish made with cabbage and other vegetables.
-It's spicy, sour, and delicious!
+We love kimchi at our house.

 This recipe is simple, but you do need to wait three days for the kimchi to ferment.
-And I don't know if you've heard all about the probiotics in fermented foods, but kimchi is actually super healthy!
+And I don't know if you've heard about all the probiotics in fermented foods, but kimchi is actually super healthy and good for your digestion.
 So here's how I did it:

 - 1 napa cabbage

 - 1/3 cup coarse Korean red pepper powder

 - 1/2 cup kosher salt